Are you headed to Arches National Park? If you’re looking for an adventure, check out the Double O Arch trail. See six

 How Difficult is the Double O Trail?

 It’s a moderately strenuous trail with some (fairly easy) rock scrambling.
 The first mile of the trail is easy, but the rest is much trickier.

-If you’re extremely afraid of heights, this trail might not be for you.
+If you’re very afraid of heights, this trail might not be for you.
 I’m just a little bit afraid of heights, and find a few places on this trail to be fairly nerve-wracking.

 This trail includes walking across rock fins, and there are some sections with steep drop-offs.
 That said, the trail itself isn’t excessively narrow in those spots, so if you’re steady on your feet you should be fine.